 Jiries Saadeh is an English-qualified lawyer and Solicitor-Advocate (Higher Courts Civil Proceedings).
-He has been practising law for almost 15 years and is a Partner at Fietta LLP.
+He has been practising law for over 15 years and is a Partner at Fietta LLP.
 The Legal 500 has recognised Jiries as one of the “Next Generation” of leading public international law practitioners, describing him as “one of the most skilled lawyers around”, “among the best three of his generation – definitely a name to note” and “simply fantastic”.
 Clients have praised him as a “highly skilled lawyer of vast experience”.

 Jiries advises States, international organisations and commercial entities on a full spectrum of public international law matters, including State sovereignty, international humanitarian law, sovereign and diplomatic immunity, UN, EU and national sanctions regimes, boundary disputes, the protection of foreign investments and human rights.

 Jiries’ extensive contentious work includes representing State and investor clients in international investment treaty and commercial arbitration cases under the ICSID, UNCITRAL, LCIA and other institutional rules, managing associate teams in all phases of proceedings.
 He helped secure an award against Venezuela which constitutes one of the largest in ICSID’s history.
 He also has significant experience in the law of international organisations, particularly the law and practice of the United Nations and international administrative law.